 Our students regularly receive university and external honors and fellowships for teaching, scholarship, and administration, including the inaugural Northwestern University Press Graduate Internship, the inaugural Graduate School Doctoral Internship, the Beiling Wu Prize in Writing for outstanding essay by a first-year graduate student in Humanities, the Weinberg College Outstanding Graduate Student Teacher Prize, the Mellon Dissertation Completion Fellowship, Midwest Graduate Student Teaching Award, and the Northwestern Presidential Fellowship.

-Our Ph.D's currently hold tenure-line (or equivalent) positions at top public and private institutions, including Harvard, Brown, Ohio State, UC Davis, University of British Columbia, Middlebury, Bristol (UK), Cambridge (UK), Lawrence University, and others.
+Those who have completed a Ph.D. in our Department now hold tenure-line (or equivalent) positions at top public and private institutions, including Harvard, Brown, Ohio State, UC Davis, University of British Columbia, Middlebury, Bristol (UK), Cambridge (UK), Lawrence University, and others.
 See our Alumni page.